 Before anyone flies off the handle, I don’t mean that OBL was a great guy or anything like that.
 What I mean, is that in today’s world, when you get to a level of infamy like he had, there will always be people who insist you are alive, regardless of your body temperature or lack thereof.
 Governments are corrupt, and media is worse; we see constant examples of that.
 Things get covered up, and conspiracies occur, so any time anything happens in the world, a plurality of people will insist that it didn’t.
 People so carefully cherry-pick their news from partisan sources, any time they hear something they don’t want to believe, they move on to another news source until they find the one they agree with.

 Case in point: how many people believe Bin Laden really got killed?
 I’m not saying the number is down there with the percentage of people who think the Washington Nationals are an awesome baseball team, but it’s not 100%, either.
 The government didn’t drop fifty tons of Mk.82 love from 40,000 feet and turn the entire village into jelly, so there was a body, and there was DNA testing done.
+(Or was there?
+The fact that I don’t know this off the top of my head sort of proves my point.)
 But there weren’t rotten.com-style photos released, and the body was quickly buried at sea.
 That’s fine by me, but it means that there will forever be doubt in some peoples’ minds about whether or not this really happened.

 And there’s a whole list of reasons why people don’t want to believe.
 Some think there’s no way that the current president could have pulled off such a coup when the last one spent 7 years burning calories on a quest to do the same thing, but failed.
 Some people think the whole thing is an October Surprise situation, a Wag the Dog scheme to bump up poll numbers.
 There’s a group who think 9/11 was engineered by the government in the first place, and this dude had little to nothing to do with it, so a scripted end to him brings a false closure to that whole operation.
 And who knows what other motives are there for a lack of trust.
 But some folks on both sides of the spectrum will insist that OBL did not die on 5/1/11.